WORRALS OF THE W.A.A.F

 Click on the dust jacket below to enlarge

 The original first edition dust jacket – showing the original book price of 3/6.
-This one is in poor condition but the dust wrapper for this book is rare.
+This one is in excellent condition.
+The dust wrapper for the first edition is very rare.

 WORRALS OF THE W.A.A.F - STORY SUMMARY